octave-online/octave-online-server/README.md

 - [front/README.md](front/README.md) (front server)
 - [client/README.md](client/README.md) (client)

+Every subdirectory of the top-level Octave Online Server directory has a README file that explains what the contents of the directory is for.

 ### Prerequisites

 [Required] *Operating System:* Octave Online Server is built and tested exclusively on GNU/Linux.
 It is recommended that you use CentOS 7, although other modern distributions should work also.